maartaud/frontpy/README.md

     "lat_min": -60,                 # Minimum latitude for the analysis area (degrees, range: -90 to 90) - float
     "lon_max": -20,                 # Maximum longitude for the analysis area (degrees, range: -180 to 180) - float
     "lon_min": -90,                 # Minimum longitude for the analysis area (degrees, range: -180 to 180) - float
-    "model_name": "GFS",            # Name of the model to be used (currently only GFS 0.25 Degree Global Forecast 0.25 data is supported) - string
+    "model_name": None,            # Name of the model to be used.
+Options available: ERA5, GFS or None).
+Choose None or leave it blank if you want to use your own files - string
+    "filepath": "path_to_your_netcdf_file", #Path to the local NetCDF file containing both u, v, specific humidity and temperature (required if model_name is None)
     "pressure": 850,                # [Default: 850] Atmospheric pressure level (hPa) at which front identification is performed - int
     "thetaw_thresh": 3.0,           # [Default: 3.0] Threshold for the magnitude of the gradient of potential wet-bulb temperature (K/100km) for front identification -  float
     "vf_thresh": 1.0,               # [Default: 1.0] Threshold for wind velocity (m/s) for front classification as cold or warm front - float